Edward Coles Fellowship

 Program Overview

 The Edward Coles Fellowship is an internship program for second- and third-year law students interested in civil rights and administrative law.
 The fellowship is named in honor of Edward Coles, the second Governor of Illinois (1822-1826).
-Edward Coles was an early abolitionist who was primarily responsible for keeping Illinois a free state prior to the Civil War.
+Coles was an early abolitionist who was primarily responsible for keeping Illinois a free state prior to the Civil War.

-The Edward Coles Fellowship provides law students with hands-on experience in government.
+The Illinois Human Rights Commission is the adjudicatory agency that holds hearings and issues decisions on complaints alleging violations of the Illinois Human Rights Act.
+The fellowship provides law students with hands-on experience in government.
 Coles Fellows assist the Administrative Law Section and the Office of the General Counsel with the quasi-judicial and educational functions of the Commission.
 They conduct legal research, analyze records, draft memorandums and orders, and perform other case-related work.
 Coles Fellows also have the opportunity to observe public hearings and settlement conferences, participate in public outreach events, develop continuing legal education training materials, and work on special projects and initiatives designed to inform the public about the Commission.

 Application Process